Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

     memory usage: 356.0 bytes

-Now, we create the interchange protocol dataframe object and check that basic information like number of rows, column names and dtypes are accurate:
+Now, we create the dataframe interchange protocol object to check that basic information like number of rows, column names and dtypes are accurate:
 ```python
 dfo =  df.__dataframe__()
 print(f'{dfo}: {dfo.num_rows()} rows')